The odds ratio

 The application of the odds ratio and relative risk

-The odds ratio and relative risk techniques are commonly used in disease control.
+and relative risk techniques are commonly used in disease control.
 The odds ratio is particularly used in cases where the disease being investigated is rare.
 To obtain effective results from an odds ratio, both the cases and the controls should be representative of the population being investigated with respect to exposure.

 Even though the odds ratio and relative risk are often used hand in hand, relative risk procedures are much easier to interpret and make more sense to readers.
 For instance, a relative risk of 9.0 simply means that the group that is affected is nine times at risk than the one that is not affected.
 Most people, (even those with very little knowledge of statistics) can grip this concept fairly easily.
 If you wish to have this topic elaborated further by a professional, feel free to connect with our odds ratio and relative risk assignment help experts.